 We continue to aggressively pursue more agreements, and our procurement teams are working around the clock to move this complex work forward.

-Our approach from the outset has been to invest in a diversified portfolio to ensure that as the science progresses, Canada will have rapid access to an effective vaccine.
+Our approach here is about investing up front in a diverse portfolio to ensure that, as the science progresses, Canada will have rapid access to an effective vaccine.

-These vaccines are developed in an environment that is both innovative and uncertain.
-In fact, we do not know how many of them will be successful.
+The development of these vaccines is occurring in an innovative yet uncertain environment.
+The fact is, we do not know how many of these candidates will be successful.

-But investments today to secure rapid access on multiple fronts are investments in the future health and safety of every Canadian.
+But it is important to remember that investments today to secure rapid access on multiple fronts are investments in the future health and safety of every Canadian.